matyas-brabec/2025-europar-llm/gpt-querying/README.md

 ## Installation

+(Note that this subdirectory requires different dependencies than `./framework`.
+The base requirement is Python 3.8 or higher.)

 1. (Optional): create virtual environment: `python3 -m venv .venv` and activate it: `source .venv/bin/activate`
 2. install requirements: `pip install -r requirements.txt`